Son: Malta journalist Daphne Caruana Galizia was 'assassinated'

 Caruana Galizia, who had led the investigation into the Panama Papers and alleged corruption within political circles in Malta, was killed Monday after her car exploded soon after she left her home in Bidnija, close to the town of Mosta.

+A police investigation is underway with officials from the FBI and Dutch forensic experts also examining evidence, according to the Maltese government.

-A vigil was held last night with mourners lighting candles in Sliema, near the capital city of Valletta.
+A vigil was held on Monday night with mourners lighting candles in Sliema, near the capital city of Valletta.

-Her popular blog, "Running Commentary," was one of the most influential within Maltese politics.
+Caruana Galizia's popular blog, "Running Commentary," was one of the most influential within Maltese politics.
 It was a leading factor prompting Prime Minister Joseph Muscat to call early elections four months ago after she alleged that he and his wife were linked to the Panama Papers scandal.

 The couple denied allegations that they had used secret offshore bank accounts to hide payments from the ruling family of Azerbaijan.